Princess Grace Awards Program

 How Are Award Winners Chosen?

 Award winners are selected annually by panels of experts in each field.
 Panelists review written material in advance of coming together to view visual materials and discuss nominees.
 Panelists rotate yearly and are selected by the chairs of theater, dance, and film, based on their knowledge and experience in each field.
+Learn more about the panel process here.

 How Do I Get Started?